UoB-COMSM0166/2025-group-30/README.md

 # 10. Conclusion

-- 10% ~500 words
-- Reflect on project as a whole.
-Lessons learned.
-Reflect on challenges.
-Future work.

 Through the development of our farm-themed stacking game, our team has gained valuable hands-on experience in the software development lifecycle: from ideation and prototyping to implementation and evaluation.
 The process not only improved our programming skills but also taught us how to manage a project collaboratively using Agile methods.
 Weekly sprints, regular meetings, and clear role distribution allowed us to keep track of progress and adapt swiftly to changes.

 Throughout the project, we encountered several technical and design challenges, such as managing object drop timing, balancing gameplay difficulty, and ensuring stable cross-platform performance.
 To address these issues, we constantly made trade-offs, refined debugging skills, and adjusted mechanics based on continuous testing and user feedback.
 These experiences significantly deepened our understanding of modular code architecture and user-centered development.

 Additionally, we prioritized sustainability and accessibility in our development.
 By reusing assets, designing for short gameplay sessions, supporting local multiplayer, and implementing basic accessibility features, we created a game that is both environmentally friendly and inclusive.
 In particular, our design is more accessible for players with motor disabilities, reflecting our commitment to user diversity.

-In the near future, we plan to introduce new game items such as freeze sprays, glue bottles, and magnetic gloves to further enrich gameplay.
-These items will introduce new tactical options—such as hindering opponents or boosting speed—making the game more dynamic and engaging.
-We also aim to expand level design and improve visual effects to enhance immersion.
-And in the long run, we aim to implement online multiplayer functionality, allowing players to compete or cooperate remotely.
-As our technical capabilities grow, we also plan to introduce a progression system, global leaderboard, and story mode—adding longevity and depth to the game experience.
+In the near future, we plan to introduce new game items such as freeze sprays, glue bottles, and magnetic gloves to enrich gameplay variety.
+These additions will offer new tactical options—such as hindering opponents or boosting player speed—making matches more dynamic and engaging.
+We also aim to expand level design and enhance visual effects to improve immersion and aesthetic appeal.

+Looking further ahead, we plan to implement online multiplayer functionality, enabling players to compete or cooperate remotely.
+We also intend to develop a mobile version of the game to reach a wider audience and provide a more accessible, on-the-go experience.
+As our technical capabilities grow, we aim to introduce a progression system, global leaderboard, and a story mode—features that will add longevity, structure, and narrative depth to the overall game experience.

 # 11. Contribution Statement